keegoo/keegoo.github.io/_posts/2017-04-23-self-in-ruby.markdown

 If you execute above code, it will output "hi, I'm A".
 And *class* A will have `#do_this` instance method defined.

-This means Ruby will execute the codes between `class` and `end` and use the result as class definition.
+Actually Ruby will execute the codes between `class` and `end` and use the result as class definition.

 ### self definition